MP-Gadget/bigfile/README.rst

 on BlueWaters at NCSA.
 The library is currently under investigation under the BW-PAID program with NCSA.

+The current implementation works on a true POSIX compliant file system, e.g. Lustre.
+BigFile makes two assumptions

+1) mkdir() is durable -- it shall propagate the directory to all clients.

+2) Allowing non-overlapping write from different clients.
+This less strict than POSIX.

+Be aware NFS is not a true POSIX compliant file system.

 Build status
 ------------
 .. image:: https://api.travis-ci.org/rainwoodman/bigfile.svg